ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

   - if it doesn't come out then
 - roman cancel is prioritized over gold burst
   - this means you can't accidentally gold burst if you press too many buttons while trying to 66rrc
+- consistent wakeup timing
+  - input buffer is almost non-existent so timing is key
+  - when Baiken is standing her hair flips around

 Feels safe but isn't
 - second hit of kibari can be interrupted, thrown, super'd and all that